-Our review leads us to recommend that each SO/AC/Group consider adopting the following "[good Deleted: "best practices]", where applicable to their structure and purpose: Deleted: ",
+Our review leads us to recommend that each SO/AC/Group consider adopting the following "Good Practices", where applicable to their structure and purpose:

 - 1. Charter and operating guidelines should be published on a public web page and updated whenever changes are made. - 2.
 Members of the SO/AC or Group should be listed on a public web page. - 3.
 Officers of the SO/AC or Group should be listed on a public web page. - 4.
 Meetings and calls of SO/ACs and Groups should normally be open to public observation.
 When a meeting is determined to be members-only, that should be explained publicly, giving specific reasons for holding a closed meeting.
-Examples of appropriate reasons include discussion of: - trade secrets or sensitive commercial information whose disclosure would cause harm to a person or organization's legitimate commercial or financial interests or competitive position. - internal strategic planning whose disclosure would likely compromise the efficacy of the chosen course. - information whose disclosure would constitute an invasion of personal privacy, such as medical records. - information whose disclosure has the potential to harm the security and stability of the
+Examples of appropriate reasons include discussion of confidential topics such as: - a. trade secrets or sensitive commercial information whose disclosure would cause harm to a person or organization's legitimate commercial or financial interests or competitive position. - b. internal strategic planning whose disclosure would likely compromise the efficacy of the chosen course. - c. information whose disclosure would constitute an invasion of personal privacy, such as medical records. - d. information whose disclosure has the potential to harm the security and stability of the Internet. - e. information that, if disclosed, would be likely to endanger the life, health, or safety of any individual or materially prejudice the administration of justice. - 5.
+Records of open meetings should be made publicly available.
+Records include notes, minutes, recordings, transcripts, and chat, as applicable. - 6.
+Records of closed meetings should be made available to members, and may be made publicly available at the discretion of the AC/SO/Group.
+Records include notes, minutes, recordings, transcripts, and chat, as applicable. - 7.
+Filed comments and correspondence with ICANN should be published and publicly available.